AncelJoySaji/Simple-progressive-clock/README.md

 # Simple-progressive-clock
-The clock is just a clock that is using progress bars to represent time.
+The clock uses progress bars to represent time.

 # Installation *(Windows Only)*
 You dont need to install it as it a portable version download